mrbalov/mrb/_posts/2025-05-07-composable-frontend-explained-how-to-build-a-future-proof-ui-architecture.md

 There is the following terminology around what the article is built on.
 Please, make sure that you are good with it, to make your journey as happy as possible.

 1. **<a href="https://www.netlify.com/guide-to-composable-architecture/" rel="noopener noreferrer" target="_blank">Composable Architecture</a>** [<sup>10</sup>](#references) is an architectural style that promotes building software systems from small, independent, and reusable blocks, similar to Lego.
-2. **<a href="https://microfrontend.dev/" rel="noopener noreferrer" target="_blank">Composable Frontend</a>** [<sup>14</sup>](#references) is a particular case of the Composable Architecture, that promotes building frontends from small and independent bits of UI, similar to Lego.
+2. **<a href="https://microfrontend.dev/" rel="noopener noreferrer" target="_blank">Composable Frontend</a>** [<sup>14</sup>](#references) is a particular case of the Composable Architecture, that promotes building frontends from small and independent bits of <abbr title="User Interface">UI</abbr>, similar to Lego.
 3. **<a href="https://micro-frontends.org/" rel="noopener noreferrer" target="_blank">Micro Frontends</a>** [<sup>3</sup>](#references)[<sup>14</sup>](#references) is an architectural style that is all about building frontends around business domains, that are independently developed and deployed.
 Similar to the Microservices Architecture.
-4. **<a href="https://jamstack.org/" rel="noopener noreferrer" target="_blank">Jamstack</a>** [<sup>5</sup>](#references)[<sup>37</sup>](#references) stands for JavaScript, APIs, and Markup.
+4. **<a href="https://jamstack.org/" rel="noopener noreferrer" target="_blank"><abbr title="JavaScript, APIs, Markup">Jamstack</abbr></a>** [<sup>5</sup>](#references)[<sup>37</sup>](#references) stands for JavaScript, APIs, and Markup.
 “It is an architectural approach that decouples the web experience layer from data and business logic, improving flexibility, scalability, performance, and maintainability”.
 5. **<a href="https://jamstack.org/" rel="noopener noreferrer" target="_blank">Atomic Deploys</a>** [<sup>5</sup>](#references) is a way of arranging zero-downtime releases by immutable builds, that are replaced in the runtime and not causing the maintenance period.
 Close to the blue-green deployment.
-6. **<a href="https://atomicdesign.bradfrost.com/" rel="noopener noreferrer" target="_blank">Atomic Design</a>** [<sup>13</sup>](#references) is an approach of building UIs from elements split by different levels: atoms, molecules, organisms, templates, and pages.
+6. **<a href="https://atomicdesign.bradfrost.com/" rel="noopener noreferrer" target="_blank">Atomic Design</a>** [<sup>13</sup>](#references) is an approach of building <abbr title="User Interfaces">UIs</abbr> from elements split by different levels: atoms, molecules, organisms, templates, and pages.
-7. **<a href="https://en.m.wikipedia.org/wiki/Headless_software" rel="noopener noreferrer" target="_blank">Headless Software</a>** [<sup>17</sup>](#references) is a kind of software that can operate without a GUI.
-E.g., for CMS, it is not required to present data in GUI.
+7. **<a href="https://en.m.wikipedia.org/wiki/Headless_software" rel="noopener noreferrer" target="_blank">Headless Software</a>** [<sup>17</sup>](#references) is a kind of software that can operate without a <abbr title="Graphical User Interface">GUI</abbr>.
+E.g., for <abbr title="Content Management System">CMS</abbr>, it is not required to present data in <abbr title="Graphical User Interface">GUI</abbr>.
-8. **<a href="https://headlessui.com/" rel="noopener noreferrer" target="_blank">Headless UI</a>** [<sup>18</sup>](#references) is an open-source library of accessible UI components that are free of specific styling, and may be used as a base for building a desired design system (DS).
+8. **<a href="https://headlessui.com/" rel="noopener noreferrer" target="_blank">Headless <abbr title="User Interface">UI</abbr></a>** [<sup>18</sup>](#references) is an open-source library of accessible <abbr title="User Interface">UI</abbr> components that are free of specific styling, and may be used as a base for building a desired design system (<abbr title="Design System">DS</abbr>).
-9. **<a href="https://nextjs.org/docs/pages/building-your-application/rendering" rel="noopener noreferrer" target="_blank">SSR</a>** [<sup>19</sup>](#references) stands for Server-Side Rendering and means the rendering of a website’s HTML on a server rather than a client.
+9. **<a href="https://nextjs.org/docs/pages/building-your-application/rendering" rel="noopener noreferrer" target="_blank"><abbr title="Server-Side Rendering">SSR</abbr></a>** [<sup>19</sup>](#references) stands for Server-Side Rendering and means the rendering of a website’s HTML on a server rather than a client.
-10. **<a href="https://www.netlify.com/blog/2021/04/14/distributed-persistent-rendering-a-new-jamstack-approach-for-faster-builds/" rel="noopener noreferrer" target="_blank">DPR</a>** [<sup>20</sup>](#references) stands for Distributed Persistent Rendering and means rendering web content on-demand (once it is requested) and spreading it in a geographically distributed manner.
+10. **<a href="https://www.netlify.com/blog/2021/04/14/distributed-persistent-rendering-a-new-jamstack-approach-for-faster-builds/" rel="noopener noreferrer" target="_blank"><abbr title="Distributed Persistent Rendering">DPR</abbr></a>** [<sup>20</sup>](#references) stands for Distributed Persistent Rendering and means rendering web content on-demand (once it is requested) and spreading it in a geographically distributed manner.
 Invented by Netlify and based on Edge Networks.
-11. **<a href="https://nextjs.org/docs/pages/building-your-application/data-fetching/incremental-static-regeneration" rel="noopener noreferrer" target="_blank">ISR</a>** [<sup>21</sup>](#references) stands for Incremental Static Regeneration and means re-rendering static content with some time interval.
+11. **<a href="https://nextjs.org/docs/pages/building-your-application/data-fetching/incremental-static-regeneration" rel="noopener noreferrer" target="_blank"><abbr title="Incremental Static Regeneration">ISR</abbr></a>** [<sup>21</sup>](#references) stands for Incremental Static Regeneration and means re-rendering static content with some time interval.
 It’s a killer-feature of <a href="https://nextjs.org/" rel="noopener noreferrer" target="_blank">Next.js</a>.
-In combination with Netlify, it is based on CDN (unfortunately, not on the ODB and Edge Networks, at times when I was writing this article).
+In combination with Netlify, it is based on <abbr title="Content Delivery Network">CDN</abbr> (unfortunately, not on the <abbr title="On-Demand Builders">ODB</abbr> and Edge Networks, at times when I was writing this article).
 12. **<a href="https://machalliance.org/" rel="noopener noreferrer" target="_blank"><abbr title="Microservices, API-First, Cloud-Native, Headless">MACH</abbr></a>** [<sup>9</sup>](#references) stands for Microservices, API-First, Cloud-Native, and Headless.
 It forms an architectural style that is promoted by the <abbr title="Microservices, API-First, Cloud-Native, Headless">MACH</abbr> Alliance, that is a group of commercial products.
-13. **Brick** in this article means a reusable UI element that is isolated from other functionality.
-Nowadays, there is no universal term for this, and you may face different naming in different ready-to-use technical solutions (e.g., in Commercetools Frontend, the reusable and isolated UI element is called “tastic”).
+13. **Brick** in this article means a reusable <abbr title="User Interface">UI</abbr> element that is isolated from other functionality.
+Nowadays, there is no universal term for this, and you may face different naming in different ready-to-use technical solutions (e.g., in Commercetools Frontend, the reusable and isolated <abbr title="User Interface">UI</abbr> element is called “tastic”).
 To avoid sticking to commercial products, I decided to invent a universal term pointing to the generic architectural approach.
 The term is based on the Lego example, that gives you enough flexibility to build literally anything from elements with a universal interface (i.e., bricks).

-## The Rise of Jamstack
+## The Rise of <abbr title="JavaScript, APIs, Markup">Jamstack</abbr>

-Composable Frontend is a natural result of Jamstack.
+Composable Frontend is a natural result of <abbr title="JavaScript, APIs, Markup">Jamstack</abbr>.

-The idea of decoupling UI from the backend is not new.
+The idea of decoupling <abbr title="User Interface">UI</abbr> from the backend is not new.
 However, we don't often see this approach in practice (probably, because it is hard and expensive to implement).
-As building layered teams is not efficient, Jamstack and Composable Frontend get much more complex with domain-oriented organizational structures.
+As building layered teams is not efficient, <abbr title="JavaScript, APIs, Markup">Jamstack</abbr> and Composable Frontend get much more complex with domain-oriented organizational structures.

-Anyway, Jamstack is at its peak of popularity due to how it solves one big technical problem — mixing frontend (presentation) and backend (business logic) codes, as we often see in PHP, Java, Python, and other programming languages that are common for the web development.
+Anyway, <abbr title="JavaScript, APIs, Markup">Jamstack</abbr> is at its peak of popularity due to how it solves one big technical problem — mixing frontend (presentation) and backend (business logic) codes, as we often see in PHP, Java, Python, and other programming languages that are common for the web development.

-With Jamstack, the UI is a completely separate (decoupled) application, that is independently versioned, compiled, and deployed, and is made full of sense by filling with data coming from another application, responsible for business logic.
-Simply put, the UI gets a function of the (external, in terms of Jamstack) state.
-See **<a href="https://daverupert.com/2024/02/ui-states/" rel="noopener noreferrer" target="_blank">this already classical article by Dave Rupert</a>** [<sup>22</sup>](#references) for more details.
+With <abbr title="JavaScript, APIs, Markup">Jamstack</abbr>, the <abbr title="User Interface">UI</abbr> is a completely separate (decoupled) application, that is independently versioned, compiled, and deployed, and is made full of sense by filling with data coming from another application, responsible for business logic.
+Simply put, the <abbr title="User Interface">UI</abbr> gets a function of the (external, in terms of <abbr title="JavaScript, APIs, Markup">Jamstack</abbr>) state.
+See <a href="https://daverupert.com/2024/02/ui-states/" rel="noopener noreferrer" target="_blank">this already classical article by Dave Rupert</a> [<sup>22</sup>](#references) for more details.

-> Composable Frontend is not possible without Jamstack.
+> Composable Frontend is not possible without <abbr title="JavaScript, APIs, Markup">Jamstack</abbr>.

-## The Power of Jamstack
+## The Power of <abbr title="JavaScript, APIs, Markup">Jamstack</abbr>

-Jamstack is quite a wide architectural style that suggests different techniques and tools for building scalable and extensible web applications.
-In its modern representation, it mainly promotes SSG (Static Site Generation), atomic deploys, headless data providers (like headless CMS), and domain-oriented solutions (like Microservices and Micro Fontends Architectures).
+<abbr title="JavaScript, APIs, Markup">Jamstack</abbr> is quite a wide architectural style that suggests different techniques and tools for building scalable and extensible web applications.
+In its modern representation, it mainly promotes <abbr title="Static Site Generation">SSG</abbr> (Static Site Generation), atomic deploys, headless data providers (like headless <abbr title="Content Management System">CMS</abbr>), and domain-oriented solutions (like Microservices and Micro Fontends Architectures).
 Let’s review every of these techniques to gain more context about Composable Frontend and what it is built from.

 ### Static Site Generation

-It is fun to see that enterprises don’t believe this technique — they usually expect to see old good Server-Side Rendering (SSR) or Client-Side Rendering (CSR).
-Our mission is to communicate to clients the power of SSG, as its applications are underestimated.
+It is fun to see that enterprises don’t believe this technique — they usually expect to see old good Server-Side Rendering (<abbr title="Server-Side Rendering">SSR</abbr>) or Client-Side Rendering (<abbr title="Client-Side Rendering">CSR</abbr>).
+Our mission is to communicate to clients the power of <abbr title="Static Site Generation">SSG</abbr>, as its applications are underestimated.

-Simply put, the SSG is all about generating the web page in advance (i.e., at the build time, when the application is compiled).
+Simply put, the <abbr title="Static Site Generation">SSG</abbr> is all about generating the web page in advance (i.e., at the build time, when the application is compiled).
 It allows us to save time on generating the page once it is requested — a user receives the page generated beforehand.
-It opens a lot more opportunities, starting with good SEO (pages are fast and crawlable) and finishing with cost optimization of backends (the number of requests doesn’t grow with the traffic increase).
+It opens a lot more opportunities, starting with good <abbr title="Search Engine Optimization">SEO</abbr> (pages are fast and crawlable) and finishing with cost optimization of backends (the number of requests doesn’t grow with the traffic increase).

-The main concern with SSG is related to the dynamic content.
+The main concern with <abbr title="Static Site Generation">SSG</abbr> is related to the dynamic content.
 I.e., a statically-generated web page cannot be changed on its own when data change, and only the rebuild and republish can initiate the content update.
 With recent inventions, it is not a problem anymore.

 There are two kinds of dynamic content:

 1. **Context-Agnostic Dynamic Content.** This kind of dynamic content is based on the data from a backend and is the same for all the users (or a subset of users, e.g., within a specific location).
-For instance, it may be a header navigation coming from a headless CMS (content managers may want to extend it on the fly when creating new pages).
+For instance, it may be a header navigation coming from a headless <abbr title="Content Management System">CMS</abbr> (content managers may want to extend it on the fly when creating new pages).
 2. **Context-Aware Dynamic Content.** This kind of dynamic content depends on the execution context.
 Usually, it is some information stored at the browser level like session/local storage, cookies, and so on.
 For instance, the context-aware dynamic content may be a user profile, a reading list, or a cart, which is based on the user’s JWT stored in cookies.

 <figure>